justingodden/mlops-made-easy/docs/01-containers/03-docker-custom-containers.md

 ## First Dockerfile

 Let's create our first Dockerfile.
 Wee'll keep it nice and simple to learn the main commands with the Docker CLI.
-Create a file name 'Dockerfile' in your working directory and copy the code below into it.
+Create a file named 'Dockerfile' in your working directory and copy the code below into it.

 ```dockerfile title="Dockerfile"
 FROM nginx